Paradox2774/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 16.
 If Only : A script that changes the owner of the file hello to betty only if it is owned by the user guillaume

+Task 17.Star wars : A script that will play the StarWars IV episode in the terminal.